ruby/ruby/doc/yjit/yjit.md

 make -j install
 ```

-On macOS, you may need to specify where to find openssl, libyaml and gdbm:
+On macOS, you may need to specify where to find some libraries:

 ```
 # Install dependencies